ajayboddu-2006/RISC-V_MYTH_Program/Docs/pipeline.md

 ### **Jump Hazard Handling**
 - `$valid_jump` ensures only **valid** jumps execute.
 - The program counter (`PC`) is updated afterthe jump condition is checked.

+With this, we have designed our pipelined RISCV CPU Core.